View on GitHub

 greek, monotonicgreek, polytonicgreek, ancientgreek

 They are recognized, in addition to attributes and modifiers.
 However, using them at the same time is not supported.
 The \localename is always greek, but they can be selected with the corresponding names.
-Actually, internally both greek and the name of the selected variant are mixed, so as a hack the new loader defines two languages [under study].
-With pdftex and xetex this is very likely irrelevant, but with luatex can be relevant (eg, transforms).
+Actually, internally both greek and the name of the selected variant are mixed, so as a hack the new loader defines two languages with the same definitions but with different names.
+With pdflatex and xelatex this is very likely not relevant, but with lualatex can be (e.g., transforms).

 austrian, german, swissgerman